Interview with a Chief Risk Officer

 Welcome to The Tech Show.
 My name is Aziza and I’m here today with Focus GTS.

-Focus GTS, a niche IT staffing and recruiting firm focusing on four areas of technology, being; Business Intelligence & Analytics, Data Science & Artificial Intelligence, Digital Marketing Technology, and Cloud Technology.
+Focus GTS, a niche IT staffing and recruiting agency focusing on four areas of technology, being; Business Intelligence & Analytics, Data Science & Artificial Intelligence, Digital Marketing Technology, and Cloud Technology.

 We provide you with sought out in-demand talent and we help you fill those hard to fill roles in IT.